Assignment Book 2019 - 2020

 SOCIAL EVENTS BEHAVIOR

-During the school year, there will be some dances or co-rec activities for Middle School students, and a special end-of-the year event for 8th graders in June.
+During the school year, there will be co-rec activities for Middle School students, and a special end-of-the year event for 8th graders in June.

 These activities are a privilege.
 Students not behaving appropriately will lose this privilege.
 All students are to follow the direction of the adults in charge.
 Only NPMS students will be allowed to attend.
 Improper behavior at co-recs will result in parents being called and asked to pick up their child immediately.
 The privilege of attending future events will be jeopardized.